flokapi/flet-fastapi-example/README.md

 uvicorn main:app --reload --port 8004
 ```

 The app will be available at `localhost:8004/counter-dockup/`.

-The app will reload itself automatically every time you save the code.
+It will reload itself automatically every time you save the code.